junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 <br>

-**Words after the chapter/act:**
+**Words after the chapter/act (Act 2):**

-About the quoted lyrics, they are actually mostly real songs from real band (that are actually beautiful metal songs that I enjoyed).
+About the quoted lyrics, they are actually mostly real songs from real bands (that are actually beautiful metal songs that I enjoyed).

 "Down and out as Darkness falls, shakes the Cage in deep withdrawals.
 Without Darkness there's no light, but he is someone's little boy." -- Metallica "Chasing Light"